Maui Forest Bird Recovery Project

 Opportunities at MFBRP

-Please note that housing on Maui is extremely limited.
-While we will consider all applicants for the open positions that we have, we recommend applying if you are already in, or have, a secure housing situation on Maui.
+Housing on Maui is extremely limited.
+While we consider all qualified applicants for open positions, we strongly recommend applying if you already have a secure housing situation on island.

 Alala cast sorting